-To focus on building deeper levels of conceptual understanding, we haveBCS has chosen programs that provide open-ended problem-solving tasks, link mathematics to everyday situations, and include hands-on activities and mathematical exploration while providing the practice necessary to develop arithmetic skills.
+To focus on building deeper levels of conceptual understanding, we have chosen programs that provide open-ended problem-solving tasks, link mathematics to everyday situations, and include hands-on activities and mathematical exploration while providing the practice necessary to develop arithmetic skills.
 As mentioned above, in grades K-5, the basis for our mathematics instruction is Everyday Math, and in grades 6-8, it's College Preparatory Mathematics.
-Using these courses and other CCSS-aligned materials supported by Inside Mathematics, teachers Teachers differentiate instruction within their classrooms, within entire grade levels, and across grade levels to provide instruction that fits the needs of each student with careful attention paid to struggling and advanced students while giving everyone access to the grade-level CCSS math skills, students are accelerated through the program by compacting two grade levels' worth of instruction into one or having students skip grade levels altogether.
+Using these courses and other CCSS-aligned materials supported by Inside Mathematics, teachers differentiate instruction within their classrooms, within entire grade levels, and across grade levels to provide instruction that fits the needs of each student with careful attention paid to struggling and advanced students while giving everyone access to the grade-level CCSS curriculum.
+Sometimes, based on data obtained from rigorous site-based assessments of CCSS math skills, students are accelerated through the program by compacting two grade levels' worth of instruction into one or having students skip grade levels altogether.
+For students who are struggling, teachers provide small-group instruction focused on addressing common misunderstandings based on formative assessment data while providing CCSS grade-level instruction since it's important to address misconceptions while strengthening conceptual understanding to challenge each student.